macournoyer/thin/README.md

 # Thin
 Tiny, fast & funny Ruby server

 Thin is a high performance and customizable Ruby server.
-It's structured much like Nginx.
-A master process listen to incoming requests and dispatch to its worker processes, each one running an EventMachine event loop.
+It is an evented prefork server much like Nginx.
+A master process listen to incoming requests and dispatch to its worker processes, each one running an EventMachine loop.

 Which makes it, with all humility, the most secure, stable, fast and extensible Ruby web server bundled in an easy to use gem for your own pleasure.

 **Site:**  http://code.macournoyer.com/thin/
 **Group:** http://groups.google.com/group/thin-ruby/topics
 **Bugs:**  http://github.com/macournoyer/thin/issues
 **Code:**  http://github.com/macournoyer/thin
-**IRC:**   #thin on freenode

 ## Features